ainephelan/ainephelan.github.io/_posts/2019-03-10-all-roads-lead-to-blog.markdown

 Who am I to argue with the universe?

 ### Journaling
 A friend bought me a goal-tracking journal.
-I made sure to leave it in a drawer gathering dust for a year before it felt it was ready for use, but once I _did_ start using it, I loved it!
+I made sure to leave it in a drawer gathering dust for a year before it felt ready for use, but once I _did_ start using it, I loved it!
 Two brief sessions morning and night, bookending my day, providing a framework for me to organise and hold myself accountable.
 It was therapeutic.
 I began to feel more in control, clearer in what I was doing.
 I was less prone to procrastination - I knew every morning what I wanted to get out of the day.
 And of course, I could make sure to eat my frogs first.
 Yum, frogs.

 ### The Ubiquity of Articles
 I find I am reading a lot for personal development lately, an article or two every other day to do with learning, productivity, creativity, mental health, data science, or all of the above.